Szlachta: Lithuania

 In Lithuania Propria and in Samogitia, prior to the creation of the Kingdom of Lithuania by Mindaugas, nobles were called die beste leuten in German sources.
 In Lithuanian, nobles were named ponai.
 The higher nobility were named kunigai or kunigaikščiai (dukes) — a loanword from Scandinavian konung.
 They were the established local leaders and warlords.
 During the development of the state, they gradually became subordinated to higher dukes, and later to the King of Lithuania.
 Because of Lithuanian expansion into the lands of Ruthenia in the middle of the 14th century, a new term for nobility appeared — bajorai, from Ruthenian бояре.
 This word is used to this day in Lithuania to refer to nobility in general, including those from abroad.

 After the Union of Horodło, the Lithuanian nobility acquired equal status with its Polish counterparts.
 Over time they became increasingly Polonized, although they did preserve their national consciousness, and in most cases recognition of their Lithuanian family roots.
 In the 16th century, some of the Lithuanian nobility claimed that they were descended from the Romans, and that the Lithuanian language was derived from Latin.
 This led to a conundrum: Polish nobility claimed its own ancestry from Sarmatian tribes, but Sarmatians were considered enemies of the Romans.
 Thus, a new Roman-Sarmatian theory was created.
 Strong cultural ties with Polish nobility led to a new term for Lithuanian nobility appearing in the 16th century — šlėkta, a direct loanword from Polish szlachta.
 Recently, Lithuanian linguists advocated dropping the usage of this Polish loanword.

 The process of Polonization took place over a lengthy period.
 At first only the leading members of the nobility were involved.
 Gradually the wider population became affected.
 Major effects on the lesser Lithuanian nobility occurred after various sanctions were imposed by the Russian Empire, such as removing Lithuania from the names of the Gubernyas shortly after the November Uprising.
-After the January Uprising the sanctions went further, and Russian officials announced that "Lithuanians were actually Russians seduced by Poles and Catholicism" and began to intensify Russification, and to ban the printing of books in Lithuanian.
+After the January Uprising the sanctions went further, and Russian officials began to intensify Russification, and banned the printing of books in Lithuanian.